davarntrades/The-Morrison-Equation-Set/README.md

 |`Λ`             |Governance constant (resistance to deformation)|
 |`ΔG`            |Structural deformation applied to the system   |

-**Plain English:** A system becomes permanently lost when deformation exceeds its structural resistance.
+**Plain English:** A system becomes permanently changed when deformation exceeds its structural resistance.

-**Meaning:**

 ```
-When:   Λ × ΔG  <  T_critical  →  recoverable
+Λ × ΔG  <  T_critical  →  recoverable
-        System has been deformed but can return.
-        Governance is holding.
-Basin intact.

-When:   Λ × ΔG  >  T_critical  →  irreversible
+Λ × ΔG  >  T_critical  →  irreversible.
 Separatrix crossed.
-        System has transitioned to a new basin.
-        Cannot return from inside the new basin.
-        MIH™ has occurred.

 This defines the following as the same geometric event:

-  Human death          →  topology permanently ceased
-  Trauma               →  deep basin carved, hard to exit
+  Human trauma         →  deep basin carved, hard to exit
   Psychosis            →  basin boundaries dissolved
   Cell differentiation →  separatrix crossed, irreversible
   Species extinction   →  basin gone from evolutionary manifold
   Ecosystem collapse   →  tipping point — new stable state
-  Civilisation fall    →  Λ degraded, ΔG exceeded threshold
   AI alignment failure →  crossed into 𝓜₁, cannot return to 𝓜₀

 All the same equation.
 All the same geometry.
 Different substrates.
 ```

 -----

-### 16 — Critical Threshold (T_critical)
+### 17 — Critical Threshold (T_critical)

 ```
 Λ  ·  ΔG  =  T_critical
 ```

-**Meaning:**
+**Plain English:** T_critical is the point of no return — the separatrix between two basins.

 ```
-T_critical is the separatrix.
-The ridge between two basins.
-The point of no return.

-Before T_critical:
-  System is in 𝓜₀ (original basin).
+Before T_critical:  System in 𝓜₀.
+Recoverable.
-  Deformed but returning.
-  Recovery possible.
-  Intervention here is effective.
+                    Intervention here is maximally effective.

-At T_critical:
-  The system is on the separatrix.
+At T_critical:      System on the separatrix.
-  Equally attracted to both basins.
                     Maximally unstable.
                     Small perturbation determines outcome.

-After T_critical:
-  System is in 𝓜₁ (new basin).
+After T_critical:   System in 𝓜₁.
                     Cannot perceive 𝓜₀ from inside 𝓜₁.
-  Intervention must now work with the new basin.
-  Cannot restore 𝓜₀ directly.
+                    Cannot return without architectural intervention.

-This is why prevention is always
-more effective than treatment.
+This is why prevention is always more effective than treatment.
-Once T_critical is crossed —
-the geometry has changed permanently.
+Once T_critical is crossed — the geometry has changed permanently.
-You are working with a different system.
 ```

 -----